kokkos/stdBLAS/README.md

    - If you want to build examples, set LINALG_ENABLE_EXAMPLES=ON
    - If you have a BLAS installation, set LINALG_ENABLE_BLAS=ON.
      BLAS support is currently experimental.
+   - If you have a TBB installation, set LINALG_ENABLE_TBB=ON.
+     TBB support is currently experimental.
 4. Build and install as usual
 5. If you enabled tests, use "ctest" to run them